Shantou Guangdong, China Travel Guide

 Beyond physical sites, Shantou's cultural institutions offer connections.

-Nature excursions wrap up the diverse Shantou experience.
+Nature excursions complete the diverse Shantou experience.

 Always ask permission before photographing individuals, especially in religious or cultural settings.
 Some venues may restrict photography.